Small Bite, Big Threat

 - Walk in the center of trails.

 - In areas where ticks are prevalent, use of repellents that contain 20 to 30% DEET on exposed skin and clothing can give protection that lasts up to several hours.
 Always follow product instructions, especially if using products on children.
 Other repellents may also be effective.
-Those registered by the Environmental Protection Agency (EPA) may be found on their Insect Repellents: Use and Effectiveness page.
+Those registered by the Environmental Protection Agency (EPA) may be found on their Find the Insect Repellent that is Right for You page.